Madzikane

-King Madzikane was the founder and a King of the amaBhaca Nation.
+King Madzikane was the founder and a King of the amaBhaca nation.
+He was the son of the Zelemu King Khalimeshe kaWabana.

 Family

 King Madzikane's father was King Khalimesh.
 His firstborn was Crown Prince Sonyangwe followed by Prince Ncapai.
 However, because of the Mfecane wars, Prince Sonyangwe the crown prince was burnt to death at night in his hut by traitors from the Memela who were vassals of the AmaBhele Clan of u-Mdingi who were subjects of King Madzikane while he still reigned.
 Prince Sonyangwe died at Rode before he could become King of amaBhaca people.

 Therefore, on the death of King Madzikane, Prince Ncaphayi was crowned King of all AmaBhaca people but because his elder brother Sonyangwe had left behind two sons in Natal, (i.e. Princes Mdutyane and Thiba), King Ncaphayi was obliged to share the throne with Sonyangwes' heir.
 When Prince Mdutyane was only twenty-one, King Ncaphayi died in a war against the AmaMpondo King Faku.
 Crown Prince Mdutyane was crowned King of all the AmaBhaca Clans and hence became the supreme ruler of the whole AmaBhaca nation consisting of more than forty-four different Clans scattered all over southern Natal.